oracle-livelabs/database/hitchhikers-guide-upgrade-to-19c-2-0/09-upg-plugin/09-upg-plugin.md

 ## Introduction

 In this lab, you will convert a non-CDB database (UPGR) to a PDB in a CDB (CDB2).
-For learning purposes, you will do the process manually.
-Normally, it is recommended to use AutoUpgrade.
-In the appendix, you compare the two methods.
+For learning purposes, you will first do the process manually.
+Then, using AutoUpgrade.
+This allows you to compare the two methods.

 Estimated Time: 30 minutes